Dwindanda Agung Kristianto (Nanda)

 This is not to say that the work is without a point of view, or that its creator has absolved himself of responsibility for its content or value, as is a common contemporary criticism for works such as abstract painting.
 Nanda spent a great deal of time with the land at Rumah Tangga and A Line was shaped, re-shaped, and edited over a period of several months.
 Ultimately, his preparations and consideration for the piece, and his attention to detail in decision making are exemplified by all that you do not see.

 Sitting across the table as these words are written now, Nanda says “The best part of art is when we don’t understand it”.
 He says that a work of art must create a Big Bang.
 Such a bang precedes language, precedes the question, and the answer; It is the original outflow of curious inquiry that gives way to an endless series of becomings.
 The artist’s role in this sense is to generate the impulse toward meaning making.
-This impulse turns static meaning into a fluid sense of meaningfulness which opens the observer to authenticity and personal purpose, core conditions for living a life of value.
+This impulse turns static meaning into a fluid experience of meaningfulness which opens the observer to authenticity and personal purpose, core conditions for living a life of value.

 Nanda’s creative purposefulness did not result in an object of quantifiable value but an ephemeral trace of ability and action, bringing definition to the invisible edges of a generous transmission of meaningfulness, of purposefulness itself.
 That A Line’s merit is unveiled through transmission is why the work must be experienced firsthand.
 In performance art, the observer is nearly always a participant.
 In extending the sense of the participant to the total environment around the work – the soil, grass, insects, flowers, trees, discarded bottles; the distance between points and the time between distances – Nanda’s single straight line exposes an endless series of connections simultaneously observed and observing.
 Emanating from the edges of a boot pressed line, and unfolding among an infinite series of points in space, time, and being, we encounter the mapping of a web of activated relationships, both discordant and harmonious.